A Homological Approach to Factorization: Partially Ordered Abelian Groups

-Not all isomorphism theorems hold in partially ordered groups, so Theorem \ref{thm-first-o-iso} is a small blessing, but Theorem \ref{thm-tfae} is as unfortunate a result as it is descriptive.
-Certainly, the statement provides an intuitive grasp of convex subgroups as the only subgroups for whom the natural quotient group is a po-group (or rather, the only kernels that provide $o$-epimorphisms).
-Not all subgroups of an arbitrary po-group $G$ are convex, unfortunately.
-Indeed, if $H$ is any infinite proper subgroup of $\bbz$ then $\bbz/H$ is finite, and hence does not admit a nontrivial partial order.
-Hence, $H$ is not convex.
+Unfortunately, Theorem \ref{thm-tfae} is as restrictive as it is descriptive: convex subgroups are the only subgroups for whom the natural quotient group is partially ordered under the inherited quotient order.
+Of course, not all subgroups of an arbitrary po-group $G$ are convex.
+For example, if $H$ is any infinite proper subgroup of the additive $\bbz$ then $\bbz/H$ is finite, so only the trivial partial order on $\bbz/H$ is compatible with addition.
+Thus, $\bbz/H$ is not a po-group and $H$ is not a convex subgroup of $\bbz$.

-Here is a nice application of the First $o$-Isomorphism Theorem that we apply in a later section.